Perseus: Etymology

-A Greek folk etymology connected "Perseus" to the name of the Persian people, whom they called the Pérsai (from Old Persian Pārsa "Persia, a Persian").
-The native name of this people, however, has always had an -a- in Persian.
-Herodotus recounts this story, devising a foreign son, Perses, from whom the Persians took the name.
-Apparently also the Persians knew the story, as Xerxes tried to use it to bribe the Argives during his invasion of Greece, but ultimately failed to do this.
+A Greek folk etymology connected Perseus to the name of the Persian people, whom they called the Pérsai (from Old Persian Pārsa "Persia, a Persian").
+However, the native name of the Persians – Pārsa in Persian – has always been pronounced with an -a-.
+Herodotus recounts this story, devising a foreign son of Andromeda and Perseus, Perses, from whom the Persians took the name.
+Apparently the Persians also knew that story, as Xerxes tried to use it to suborn the Argives during his invasion of Greece, but ultimately failed to do so.

 Mythology

-Origin at Argos
+The Birth of Perseus

-Perseus was the son of Zeus and Danaë, the daughter of Acrisius, King of Argos.
-Disappointed by his lack of luck in having a son, Acrisius consulted the Oracle at Delphi, who warned him that he would one day be killed by his daughter's son.
-In order to keep Danaë childless, Acrisius imprisoned her in a bronze chamber, open to the sky, in the courtyard of his palace: This mytheme is also connected to Ares, Oenopion, Eurystheus, and others.
-Zeus came to her in the form of a shower of gold, and fathered her son Perseus.
-Soon after, their child was born; Perseus—"Perseus Eurymedon, for his mother gave him this name as well".
+King Acrisius of Argos had only one child, a daughter named Danaë.
+Disappointed by not having a male heir, Acrisius consulted the Oracle at Delphi, who warned him that he would one day be killed by his own grandson.
+To keep Danaë childless, Acrisius imprisoned her in a room atop a bronze tower in the courtyard of his palace: This mytheme is also connected to Ares, Oenopion, Eurystheus, and others.
+Zeus came to her in the form of a shower of gold, and fathered her child.
+Soon after, their child, a son, was born; Perseus.
+"Perseus Eurymedon, for his mother gave him this name as well".

-Fearful for his future, but unwilling to provoke the wrath of the gods by killing the offspring of Zeus and his daughter, Acrisius cast the two into the sea in a wooden chest.
+Fearful for his future, but unwilling to provoke the wrath of the gods and the Erinyes by killing the offspring of Zeus and his daughter, Acrisius cast the two into the sea in a wooden chest.
 Danaë's fearful prayer, made while afloat in the darkness, has been expressed by the poet Simonides of Ceos.
-Mother and child washed ashore on the island of Seriphos, where they were taken in by the fisherman Dictys ("fishing net"), who raised the boy to manhood.
+The mother and child were washed ashore on the island of Seriphos, where they were taken in by the fisherman Dictys ("fishing net"), who raised the boy to manhood.
 The brother of Dictys was Polydectes ("he who receives/welcomes many"), the king of the island.

-Overcoming the Gorgon
+A horrifying wedding gift

-When Perseus was grown, Polydectes came to fall in love with the beautiful Danaë.
+When Perseus was growing up on the island of Seriphus, Polydectes came to lust for the beautiful Danaë.
 Perseus believed Polydectes was less than honorable, and protected his mother from him; then Polydectes plotted to send Perseus away in disgrace.
 He held a large banquet where each guest was expected to bring a gift.
 Polydectes requested that the guests bring horses, under the pretense that he was collecting contributions for the hand of Hippodamia, daughter of Oinomaos.
 Perseus had no horse to give, so he asked Polydectes to name the gift; he would not refuse it.
-Polydectes held Perseus to his rash promise and demanded the head of the only mortal Gorgon, Medusa, whose gaze turned people to stone.
+Polydectes held Perseus to his rash promise and demanded the snake-haired Medusa's head.